You Have Unknowns That Are Carboxylic Acid An Ester

 • A strong absorption band around 1300 cm⁻¹ due to the C-O stretching vibration.

 Esters also display a strong C=O stretching band around 1700 cm⁻¹, but it is typically sharper and at a slightly higher wavenumber than that of carboxylic acids.
 Esters lack the broad O-H absorption band characteristic of carboxylic acids.
-The precise position of the C=O band can be influenced by the nature of the R and R' groups, providing additional structural information The details matter here..
+The precise position of the C=O band can be influenced by the nature of the R and R' groups, providing additional structural information Easy to understand, harder to ignore..

 2. Nuclear Magnetic Resonance (NMR) Spectroscopy: Unveiling Molecular Connectivity

-NMR spectroscopy offers unparalleled detail in determining the structure of organic molecules. ¹H NMR and ¹³C NMR are commonly employed to analyze unknown compounds.
+NMR spectroscopy offers unparalleled detail in determining the structure of organic molecules. ¹H NMR and ¹³C NMR are commonly employed to analyze unknown compounds Simple, but easy to overlook.
+Less friction, more output..

 • ¹H NMR: Carboxylic acids typically exhibit a broad singlet signal at a relatively low chemical shift (around 10-13 ppm) due to the acidic proton.
 Esters lack this characteristic signal.
 The alkoxy group (-OR') in esters will give a signal in the 3-5 ppm region, whereas the alkyl group (R) adjacent to the carbonyl group will show a signal in a region characteristic of alkyl groups.